anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 - Sofía García Perez (UDC): Researcher and Developer
 - Ann Velez (Seneca): Technical Documentation Writer

-All of the UDC students worked on research and development of the LRM App (see [Developers](#Developers)), allowing all of them to gain experience in different aspects of the product instead of focusing on a single area.
+All of the UDC students worked on research and development of the LRM App (see [Developers](#Developers) for detailed information), allowing all of them to gain experience in different aspects of the product instead of focusing on a single area.

 The Scrum Master had additional responsibilities:
 - assigning tasks to team members, taking into consideration their preferences and skills